Approved Administration Committee 2288.3, revised by Administration Committee on November 8, 2017, resolution 2335.2.

 9.1 This Policy and the standards and procedures established pursuant to it shall be reviewed by the CIO on a regular basis, as deemed appropriate based on changes in technology or regulatory requirements.

-9.2 Except as provided in section 9.3, amendments to this Policy shall require the approval of the Administration Committee.
+9.2 Amendments to this Policy shall require the approval of the Administration Committee upon recommendation of the Vice-President, Finance and Administration.